BrightspaceUI/core/components/colors/README.md

 # Colors

-## d2l-colors

-Importing `d2l-colors` will add the color palette to the document and polyfill for IE11 usinf [shadyCSS](https://github.com/webcomponents/shadycss).
+Importing `colors` will add the color palette to the document and polyfill for IE11 usinf [shadyCSS](https://github.com/webcomponents/shadycss).
 Run the demo page to see the full palette.

 ### Usage